Manifolds of absolutely continuous functions with values in an infinite-dimensional manifold and regularity properties of half-Lie groups: Manifolds of absolutely continuous functions

 is an isomorphism of vector bundles. \end{prop}

-\begin{prop} Let $M$ and $N$ be a smooth manifolds modeled on sequentially complete locally convex spaces which admits a local addition and $p\in [1,\infty]$.
-If $f:M\to N$ is a smooth map, then the tangent map of
+\begin{prop} Let $p\in [1,\infty]$.
+Let $M$ and $N$ be smooth manifolds modeled on sequentially complete locally convex spaces which admits local addition.
+If $f:M\to N$ is a smooth map, then the tangent map of the map

 is given by